Haseeb-Qureshi/p2p_assignment/README.md

 ## Setup (on repl.it)
 It should be simple to run the application on repl.it.
 First navigate to https://repl.it/@nakamoto/p2passignment and hit the `fork` button at the top.
 That will give you your own cloned version of the repo.
 Then hit the `run ▶` button at the top, which should run the setup script (`bash replit_setup.sh`).

 This will launch the P2P dashboard and run 4 node servers in tandem.
-In order to let the frontend speak to the 4 nodes, which are not publicly addressable on the Internet, it also launches a simple reverse proxy server (which lives in `backendy_stuff/reverse_proxy.py`).
-This makes it so nodes that are running on the repl.it instance's localhost can actually be contacted from your JS frontend.

 From here, you can start writing your server code in `node.py` and re-running the setup script to see how it affects node behavior.

 Once you've edited the node code and want to re-start the system, hit CTRL+C to kill the nodes and just hit the `restart ⟳` button (or you can manually run `bash replit_setup.sh`).
 This should restart the setup script.